 On October 31st 2014 the Supreme Court upheld the rulings at appeal.
 Delays caused by technical problems cannot be categorised as ‘extraordinary’ circumstances and not liable for compensation and consumers have up to six years after the flight to make qualifying compensation claims.
 A judge in Liverpool county court threw out applications on the 25th February 2015 by Jet2, Ryanair, Flybe and Wizz Air to keep claims on hold until a case in Holland about technical delays (Van dear Kans v KLM) was decided.
 He stated that cases should be settled in line with existing passenger-rights rules.

-Note: 17/09/15 further ruling against KLM in the European Justice Court today.
+Note: 17/09/15 further ruling against KLM in the European Justice Court.

-Consumers who have had compensation claims rejected for either of these reasons can now re-submit the claims to the airlines as long as the delay was less than six years ago.
+Consumers who have had compensation claims rejected for any of the reasons rejected by the courts can now re-submit the claims to the airlines as long as the delay was less than six years ago.